Candon: Transportation

-Candon City is accessible via the McArthur National Highway, which is also the city's main thoroughfare.
+Candon is accessible via the McArthur National Highway, which is also the city's main thoroughfare.
 Other major streets in the city are 25 de Marzo Street and San Juan Street, both parallel to the National Highway.
-Quirino Boulevard is a secondary highway that connects the city proper to the upland barangays of Candon City and the upland municipalities of Ilocos Sur.
-The Darapidap Beach Road or the Samonte Boulevard where you can find the Muslim Mosque aside of it.
+Quirino Boulevard is a secondary highway that connects the city proper to the upland barangays of Candon and the upland municipalities of Ilocos Sur.
+The Darapidap Beach Road or the Samonte Boulevard where you can find the Mosque aside of it.
 This Road connects the seaside barangays to the urban center.

 Tricycles and jeepneys are the major types of transportation in the city.
 There are over 3000 registered tricycles in the city, the highest number of registered tricycles in the province (as an individual local government unit.)

 Buses provide long-distance trips to major cities like Manila, Baguio and Laoag.
 Mini-Buses provide short trips to neighboring municipalities and the nearby cities of Vigan and San Fernando, La Union.
 Major Bus Companies also established their terminals in the city, among them are: